Getting started with the ScalePad API

 If no operator is specified, ascending order is used by default.

-Multiple fields can be sorted by delimiting the fields using a comma.
+Multiple sort fields can be specified using a comma delimiter.

 sort=num_hardware_assets,-num_contacts